codeigniter4/CodeIgniter4/contributing/bug_report.md

 a [Commit](https://help.github.com/en/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project)
 to your own copy of the project.
 This will require you to use the version control system called [Git](https://git-scm.com/).

-Issues are a quick way to point out a bug.
-If you find a bug or documentation error in CodeIgniter then please check a few things first:

--   There is not already an open Issue
--   The issue has already been fixed (check the develop branch, or look for closed Issues)
--   Is it something really obvious that you fix it yourself?

-Reporting issues is helpful but an even better approach is to send a Pull Request, which is done by "Forking" the main repository and committing to your own copy.
-This will require you to use the version control system called Git.

 Support
 -------